[Focus] Trump to meet Greenland leader in Denmark

 An official meeting between Trump and Kielsen is being prepared while Trump is in Copenhagen for an official visit on 2 and 3 September.

-According to Kielsen, a group of diplomats is currently working to co-ordinate the meeting with the Danish delegation and fine tune what topics can be discussed at the meeting.
+According to Kielsen, a group of diplomats is currently working to co-ordinate the meeting with the Danish delegation and fine tune which topics can be discussed at the meeting.

 Greenland is an autonomous, but Danish-dependent territory.
 It has self-government and its own parliament, but its foreign and security policy is decided in Copenhagen.